raviqqe/doc/posts/stak/embedding-scheme-in-rust.md

 ## What is Scheme?

 [Scheme](https://www.scheme.org/) is a functional programming language and a Lisp dialect.
 It is known for its simple language specification and support of [the first-class continuation](https://en.wikipedia.org/wiki/Continuation) as a language feature.
+[The R7RS-small standard][r7rs-small] is the latest specification available.

 ## What is Stak Scheme?